cheng-jung-ming/ML-Feature-Selection-Project/README.md

 Pfisterer, F., & Biecek, P. (2024).
 Model-agnostic feature importance and effects with dependent features: A conditional subgroup approach.
 Journal of Machine Learning Research, 25(25), 1–45.

+## 🎓 Course Recognition

+This project was completed as a final report for the **Machine Learning course** at National Chung Hsing University.
+It earned a **final grade of 93/100**, ranking **1st in the class**, demonstrating both academic excellence and practical implementation of interpretable AI techniques.

 ## 🙌 Acknowledgements

 Special thanks to National Chung Hsing University and the professors who guided this project.